 The purpose of the network-initiated PLR measurement procedure is to enable the UPF to measure the PLR of DL traffic to the UPF over an access of an MA PDU session.

 The network-initiated PLR measurement procedure can be performed over an access of an MA PDU session only when there is user-plane resources on the access of the MA PDU session.
 The network-initiated PLR measurement procedure can be performed for the QoS flow of the default QoS rule or the QoS flow of the non-default QoS rule.
+In the latter case, the SMF shall provide the UE with the QoS rules including downlink only or bidirectional packet filter matching the SDF to be measured, unless reflective QoS is used for the SDF during the PDU session establishment procedure or PDU session modification procedure as specified in 3GPP TS 24.501 [6].

 The network-initiated PLR measurement procedure consists of following two procedures: